-Students will gain an appreciation for and understanding of developments in the doctrine, ritual and practice of Buddhism, and surrounding social traditions and institutions, while thinking about larger issues of religion in society.
+Students will gain an appreciation for and understanding of the archaeological evidence for developments in the doctrine, ritual and practice of Buddhism, and surrounding social traditions and institutions, while thinking about larger issues of religion in society.

-The timetable will be available on the Student website under Education information, Schedules
+The timetable is available on the Student website under Education information, Schedules.

 Mode of instruction